About Your Surgery

 The nasal cavity is a large, air-filled space above and behind your nose in the middle of your face.
 It has 2 openings called the nostrils, which warm and moisturize the air you breathe in.
 Your nose and sinuses are covered with a layer of cells that produce mucus and warm the air you breathe.
 They also affect how your voice sounds when you speak.

 Inside the nasal cavity, you have 4 different types of paranasal sinuses.
-The paranasal sinuses are a group of hollow, air-filled spaces that surround your nasal cavity.
-These include (see figure below):
+The paranasal sinuses are a group of hollow, air-filled spaces that surround your nasal cavity (see Figure 1).
+These include:

 Tumors of the nasal cavity and paranasal sinuses are treated with surgery.
 The goal of the surgery is to remove the entire tumor and a small amount of normal tissue around it.
 These tumors grow in areas that have many muscles, nerves, and blood vessels and other important structures.
 If any of these other structures need to be removed, it can impact how you look and perform basic functions.
 Therefore, another goal of the surgery is to allow you to maintain your appearance and the ability to breathe, chew, talk, and swallow.